smantic-labs/website/README.md

 An interface for smart contracts.

 ### Workflow
-the [gov](https://github.com/muichiro-mc/gov) reads from the blockchain and sends commands to the mc server.
+the [gov](https://github.com/muichiro-mc/gov) reads from the blockchain and sends commands to the minecraft server (aka mc).
 For example, a ban proposal finishes on the contract, then the gov program picks it up and sends command to mc server.

 #### homepage
 - After logging in with MetaMask